 Find an Exam Location

-To earn the CSCS credential, candidates are required to pass a challenging written examination that includes two sections.
-The first section contains 80 scored and 10 non-scored multiple-choice questions, and the second section contains 110 scored and 10 non-scored multiple-choice questions.
+To earn the CSCS® credential, candidates are required to pass a challenging written examination that includes two exam sections.

-The Scientific Foundations section, which is 1.5 hours in length, consists of 80 scored multiple-choice questions and 10 non-scored multiple-choice questions designed to assess a candidate's knowledge in the areas of exercise sciences (57 scored questions on anatomy, exercise physiology, biomechanics, etc.) and nutrition (23 scored questions).
+The Scientific Foundations exam, which is 1.5 hours in length, is designed to assess a candidate's knowledge in the areas of exercise sciences (anatomy, exercise physiology, biomechanics, etc.) and nutrition.

 The CSCS exam contains non-scored questions that are being "pretested" or evaluated for future use.
 Including this type of question allows the CSCS Exam Development Committee to collect meaningful information about new questions that may appear as real scored questions on future exams.